deciduously/music/post.md

 There's a bunch of fairly [idiomatic](https://en.wikipedia.org/wiki/Programming_idiom) [Rust](https://www.rust-lang.org/) throughout this write-up, but don't worry if that's not what you're here for.
 This particular post is focused on the problem space, Rust is just the tool used to get there.
 You can choose to skip all the code snippets entirely and still come out knowing how it all works.

 We'll write this program using Test-Driven Development, or TDD.
-This means we're going to define tests of functionality we need *before* attempting the implementation.
-This allows us to specify the expected behavior for a variety of edge cases ahead of time.
+This means we're going to define the expected behavior of new functionality *before* attempting the implementation.
 Here's an example of a test we'll write later:

 ```rust
 #[test]